Dig Out from the Shifting Sands of Priority

 • Our employees will be fully supported while our offices are closed.

-• We will continue to offer our customers the option to communicate via email and other telecommuting methodologies to continue to make their schools safer.
+• The SchoolSAFE Team will continue to offer our customers the option to communicate via email and other telecommuting methodologies to continue to make their schools safer.

 We will keep you posted as we follow the guidance of the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), as well as local and U.S. government officials.